Is Matcha Or Green Tea Better For Weight Loss?

 So, would you be safe drinking green tea or matcha everyday?

 Caffeine is probably the main issue of concern when thinking of how safe it is to drink tea daily.
 Fortunately, studies don’t show any problems with consuming 75mg of caffeine daily.
-Potential problems arise only after taking more than 200mg of caffeine.
+Potential problems arise usually after taking more than 200mg of caffeine.

 However, this also depends on your sensitivity to caffeine.